Crompulence/CPL_APP_LAMMPS-DEV/README.md

 Next, the packages of interest can be tweaked in the config file,

     vi ./config/lammps_packages.in

+Then to install these packages, run

+    cd config
+    ./enable-packages.sh make

+which should turn on packages from lammps_packages.in.
 Once you are happy with this, and you can use MPI_port to link the two codes, simply type

     make